Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition: Interpreting the Off-by-One Addition Algorithm

 \section{Interpreting the Off-by-One Addition Algorithm}

-Off-by-one addition is likely an unseen task to these language models and represents a novel challenge, yet as Fig.~\ref{fig:off_by_one_performance} shows, they effectively induced the +1 operation with in-context learning.
+Off-by-one addition is likely unseen or highly underrepresented in the pre-training data, yet as Fig.~\ref{fig:off_by_one_performance} shows, contemporary language models can effectively induce the +1 operation with in-context learning.
 Intrigued by these observations, we aim to interpret the model's internal computation behind this behavior. \S\ref{ssec:circuit-background} provides a brief overview of mechanistic interpretability and path patching, a line of methods that we find highly suited to our investigation.
 We further formalize our notation in this section.
 In \S\ref{ssec:circuit-discovery} we describe our circuit discovery process and findings.